History of Christmas Eve and the Battle of the Bulge: 78 Years Ago

 “To the German Commander.-The American Commander.”

-Many other Divisions participated, including the famed 101st Airborne Division, popularized by “Easy Company” in the HBO TV series Band of Brothers.
+Many other Divisions participated, including the famed 101st Airborne Division, popularized by “Easy Company” in the HBO TV series Band of Brothers, Episode 9, Why We Fight.

 By the end of January, the Allied forces had recaptured all ground taken by the German troops in this area.